deepak223098/aruco_tag_opencv/README.md

 ### To Aruco package by default comes under opencv package
-In windows use this command to install : pip install opencv-python, pip install opencv-contrib-python
+In windows use this command to install : pip install opencv-python, pip install opencv-contrib-python version which I have in my system is: opencv- '4.5.5', python-Python 3.6.8 64 bit
 #### How to Run the Code
 #### simplily run the file in command prompt or terminal : python generate_aruco_tag.py ,
 #### to see the output go to the output folder and check the result